 HOUSE is a curated contemporary visual arts event, taking place biennially in October across Brighton and Hove.
-HOUSE produces a series of co-commissions, often with city visual arts partners, and invites an internationally respected artist both to produce a major new piece of work and to develop a curatorial thematic together with HOUSE Curator Celia Davies.
+HOUSE produces a series of co-commissions, often with city visual arts partners, and invites an internationally respected artist both to produce a major new piece of work and to develop a curatorial theme.
 Other co-commissioning opportunities are offered to a range of emerging, mid career and artists otherwise marginalised from the art world mainstream, along with a wider community programme.

 HOUSE was conceived in 2008 to provide a commissioning platform for contemporary visual artists and to promote a wider public engagement with contemporary visual arts in the city of Brighton and Hove.

 Inclusivity and accessibility are inherent to HOUSE offering the potential to experience new ideas and different ways of thinking within the artistic process.

 HOUSE was devised by Judy Stevens and Chris Lord.

 HOUSE Biennial 2019 will be co-directed by Celia Davies and Judy Stevens.

 HOUSE Biennial’s theme for 2017 is Excess.
 We asked each commissioned artist to take their own approach in exploring notions around our theme and the consequences of society’s appetite for desiring too much.

 This year, we have invited renowned British artist Laura Ford to make a series of new sculptural works.
 Ford has taken her inspiration from the Royal Pavilion’s collection of Regency period satirical caricatures, providing a commentary on the Prince Regent’s lifestyle, plus aspects of excess within British popular culture.
 Consistent with Ford’s customary approach to her work, comic invention is deployed to grapple with wider serious societal issues.